 A collection of short stories, each of which is out of copyright, can be the subject of copyright as a result of the skill and taste involved in selecting the stories.
 The editor is the first owner of the copyright in such a collection.

 It is also necessary for a copyright work to have one or more authors (even if they cannot be identified by name).
 Some compilations cannot be said to have an author at all, because so many people are involved in their creation, and none of them provides a sufficient contribution to be regarded as an author.
-Australian courts have held that telephone directories and television programming schedules are not copyright works on this basis.
+Australian courts have held that telephone directories and television program schedules are not copyright works on this basis.
 This is also true of computer-generated source code and databases.